-Quite a few Mac data recovery software can help you back up files from a Mac that won’t boot. iBoysoft Data Recovery for Mac is the one that we believe to be the easiest for tech noobs.
+Quite a few Mac data recovery software can help you back up files from a Mac that won’t boot. iBoysoft Data Recovery for Mac and Remo Data Recovery Mac are one of those we believe to be the easiest for tech noobs.

 - Boot the Mac into Recovery.
 The detailed instructions are described above.

 - Connect to Wi-Fi.

 - Select Utilities at the top menu and select Terminal.

 - Input commands to launch iBoysoft Data Recovery for Mac from its server.

 - Connect an external drive with enough storage to the Mac.

 - Select the Mac’s hard drive to scan and back up files.